sentomking-hue/pycrtm/README.md

 # pyCRTM - python interface to CRTM.

-## Bryan M. Karpowicz, Ph.D. - USRA/GESTAR/NASA 610.1 Global Modeling and Assimilation Office
+## Bryan M. Karpowicz, Ph.D. - USRA/GESTAR/NASA 610.1 Global Modeling and Assimilation Office, with Contributions from Patrick Stegmann, Dr.-Ing. - JCSDA

-This is a basic python interface to CRTM v2.3.0.
-I think it will generally serve my purposes and probably the purposes of other researchers needing a quick python accessible RT model.
+This is a basic python interface to CRTM v2.4.0.

 The user interface is designed to be very similar to the python RTTOV interface.
 So, the user sets profiles, passes them to an object for a desired sensor, runs either the forward model/K-matrix, and pulls the brightness temperature/Jacobian/transmission/emissivity out of the object.

-The user interface shouldn't change all that much, and hopefully won't get too broken if/when features are added.

 This `README` has 4 parts: